top of page

 Friends of Te Whanganui-o-Hei Marine Reserve Trust

-I am a coordinator for the EMR program.
-I have a Bachelors degree in Marine Biology, Ecology and Biodiversity and have previously worked in research and eco-tourism roles in Australia, Maldives and New Zealand (Coromandel) where i now call home.
-Ever since i was a little kid i have had a driving passion for marine conservation and have since spent as much time possible on and under the water.
-I cannot wait to share my knowledge and passion to local communities by delivering an awesome program that is focused on education through experience.
+Jorja has a B.Sc. in Marine Biology, Ecology and Biodiversity and has previously worked in research and eco-tourism roles in Australia, Maldives and New Zealand.
+She currently calls the Coromandel home.
+Ever since she was a little kid, she has had a driving passion for marine conservation and has spent as much time possible on and under the water.
+She enjoys sharing her knowledge and passion with local communities by delivering an awesome programme focused on education through experience.

 Based in Coromandel-Hauraki